ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-nesses.”
+esses.”
 1 he priest was done
 and the marriage was valid.

 INFLUENCE OF A NEWSPAPER.